AliEmili/Traversy-Media-html-and-css/README.md

 # Web Development Practices
 I started my journey of becoming a web developer, so I got  the impression that it can be so helpful to use github in order to manage my exercises.
-All the codes are learnt from a youtube channel called 'Traversy Media'
+All the codes are learnt from a youtube channel called 'Traversy Media' and also all of them are responsive.
 <br/><br/>
 - First Project : A simple page using HTML & Css.
 <br/><br/>